 5.4.1 Service Description

 The NRF offers an Nnrf_AccessToken service (used for OAuth2 authorization, see IETF RFC 6749 [16]), following the "Client Credentials" authorization grant, as specified in 3GPP TS 33.501 [15].
-It exposes a "Token Endpoint" where the Access Token Request service can be requested by NF Service Consumers.
+It exposes a "Token Endpoint" where the Access Token Request service operation can be requested by NF Service Consumers.
+It may also expose a URI where the Retrieve Request Request service operation can be requested.

 5.4.2 Service Operations